Nostrand/Nostrand/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->
 <h2 align="left">Hi there👋!
-My name is Erick and I'm a IT specialist, from Chile</h2>
+My name is Erick and I'm from Chile</h2>

-I’m passionate about solving problems with data, improving workflows, and building tools that make information actionable.
-Currently, I’m expanding my skills in **data engineering**, **Python**, **SQL**, and cloud platforms, while also exploring **quality assurance (QA)** and software testing practices.
-I enjoy learning new technologies, analyzing systems, and contributing to projects that make processes more efficient.

-**Interests:** Data pipelines, ETL, Cloud computing (AWS/GCP), Data Visualization, QA & Testing, Automation
-**Goal:** Apply my skills to both **data-focused** and **quality-driven** roles, continuously growing in IT and software development.
+I’m an IT generalist with experience implementing healthcare systems and performing QA-focused freelance work.
+My experience includes game testing, reporting software issues, and verifying the accuracy of clinical data, giving me practical skills in identifying problems, documenting findings, and supporting system quality.

+I’m looking for Trainee or Junior QA and testing roles, from manual and automation testing to eventually SDET-level development, where I can continue to grow, learn, and take on new challenges.

-## 🧩 Featured Projects
+## 🧩 Featured Practice Projects

 ### Project 1 – Case Study HR Analytics
 **Description:** This case study delves into HR analytics and dashboard design, exploring a fictitious HR dataset.
 The project aims to gain insights into employee metrics and provide interactive dashboards for HR decision-making.